klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/CodeExeNewDotNet/readme.md

 The next thing was to make sure the generated shellcode was resistant against AV signatures.
 For this reason, I firstly decided to use an external tool for encoding/encrypting the shellcode, similarly to what Metasploit does.
-My choice fell on the awesome Shikata-Ga-Nai implementation by EgeBalci.
+My choice fell on the awesome [Shikata-Ga-Nai](https://github.com/EgeBalci/sgn) implementation by [Ege Balci](https://twitter.com/egeblc).
 The probability space of this encoder is so high that it's extremely unlikely an AV signature would be able to detect the shellcode anymore.

 However, I soon realized that this mechanism is only usable when injecting PIC shellcode.
 Any other technique,